BODY IQ 2021 celebrates Bodies of Cultures, Communities & Places

 We have spent a considerable amount of time applying for funding to offer further bursaries or free spaces for participants with limited resources, but at the time of the program publication have not been successful in receiving significant financial support.

 We offer a range of ticket categories at different prices to offer choices for participants to choose a ticket they can afford.
+Please note our Covid-19 related requirements for on-site access.

 We are very excited about this next step towards further accessibility and growing together as a widening community!